onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Resource IDs.rst

     :target: VNF
     :keyword: MUST
     :validation_mode: none
-    :updated: casablanca
+    :updated: frankfurt

     When a VNF's Heat Orchestration Template's resource is associated with a single ``{vm-type}``
-    and a single external network, the Resource ID text **MUST** contain both the ``{vm-type}``
+    and a single ONAP
+    external network, the Resource ID text **MUST** contain both the ``{vm-type}``
     and the ``{network-role}``